mrterranova/The_Art_Auction_Game/README.md

    * The player will be shown a random number at the start of the game.

-   * When the player clicks on a crystal, it will add a specific amount of points to the player's total score.
+   * When the player clicks on a button, it will add a specific amount of points to the player's total score.

-     * Your game will hide this amount until the player clicks a crystal.
+     * Your game will hide this amount until the player clicks a button.
      * When they do click one, update the player's score counter.

    * The player wins if their total score matches the random number from the beginning of the game.